-While De Vega might be more popular and better-known Filipina athletes.
-Dela Vina performed better at a higher level.
+While De Vega might be a more popular and better-known Filipina athlete, Dela Vina performed better at a higher level.

-She was an outstanding Junior who took bronze at the Asian Games in 1962 at the age of 16 in the Discus.
+She was an outstanding Junior who took bronze at the Asian Games in 1962 at 16 in the Discus.
 Her Junior record set in 1965 is the oldest standing Philippine Record.

 Her senior record, which was set when she was at the peak of her powers in Bakersfield, the US, of 54.71m in 1971, is still good enough to win a silver medal in the 2019 SEA Games 48 years later.

 And it is the oldest standing Philippine senior record.

 In retrospect, Lydia was an outstanding Junior who won the 1982 Asian Games at 18 years of age 100m; she went onto win two more Asian Games Golds in 1986 in 100 and 200.